 Slim fit jeans represent a popular and trending style these days and fit nicely with the super skinny and baggy jean trends, and is a great mix of both styles.

 Levi’s 511 Slim Fit Jean is representative of the slim fit trend and comes with a slightly tapered leg – but not too tapered – and a leg opening that measures 14.5 inches.
 They sit just below the waist with a slim fit that extends from hip to ankle.

 The finishing on the 511 comes in a variety of colors, all of which offer a worn-in look.
-They also come with five pockets, and a zip fly with button closure.
+They also come with five pockets and a zip flies with button closure.